What is Headless SEO and How Does it Affect SEO?

 a.
 Examine All Necessary Meta Tags

-While these are often the responsibility of front-end developers, they will have an impact on your SEO performance, therefore it’s important to analyze them as part of your launch.
+While these are often the responsibility of front-end developers, they will have an impact on your SEO performance; therefore, it’s important to analyze them as part of your launch.

 Though there are other options, the following are essentials for a successful headless SEO implementation:

-1. Title: Examine how it is generated across the site.
+Examine how it is generated across the site.
 Some pages will require a specific field in your CMS to be edited.
 You should implement rules for auto-generating other pages, such as categories, tags, or archives.
 Within your CMS, you may even set validation rules that compel you to keep within a specified character limit.

-3. Meta Robots: Depending on the indexation management system you choose, you must verify that this tag is present in your HTML head and that it is functioning properly.
+Depending on the indexation management system you choose, you must verify that this tag is present in your HTML head and that it is functioning properly.

-4. Content Type: This meta tag is used to inform the browser about the type of content on the page, as well as the character set and encoding.
+This meta tag is used to inform the browser about the type of content on the page, as well as the character set and encoding.
 This is especially important when working in an international environment, as it ensures that unique characters, such as accent marks and umlauts, are presented appropriately.
 Again, you can use validation criteria to ensure that the content of this meta tag always meets the ISO standards.

-5. Viewport: The viewport tag instructs browsers on how to handle a page’s dimensions, and it is required for responsive design.
+The viewport tag instructs browsers on how to handle a page’s dimensions, and it is required for responsive design.
 Your responsibility here is to ensure that the meta tag is properly implemented and that the site is mobile-friendly, as defined by Google.

-You’ll want to make sure that all of the fundamental ones (og: title, og: type, og: image, and og: URL) are correctly implemented.
 Most of these just extract text from other fields, so you won’t always need a field in your CMS to update these, but you may want to establish unique title rules or a field to override your description and image.

 b.
 Indexing Management

-You can control whether search engines can index your website by using the meta robots tag, or by using the x-robots tag in the HTTP header response.
+You can control whether search engines can index your website by using the meta robots tag or by using the X-Robots-Tag in the HTTP header response.

 The x-robots-tag is best for PDFs and other files, while the robot’s meta tag is easier to maintain and diagnose for page management.